Ernest Rutherford: Personal life and death

-In the late 1880s Rutherford made his grandmother a wooden potato masher, which is now in the collection of the Royal Society.

 In 1900, at St Paul's Anglican Church, Papanui in Christchurch, Rutherford married Mary Georgina Newton (1876–1954), to whom he had been engaged before leaving New Zealand.
 They had one daughter, Eileen Mary (1901–1930); she married the physicist Ralph Fowler, and died during the birth of her fourth child.
 Rutherford's hobbies included golf and motoring.

+While working in Manchester, Rutherford lived in the suburb of Withington, on Wilmslow Road.
+The house is now known as Rutherford Lodge and received a blue plaque in 2012.
+There is also a memorial set into the pavement in front of Withington Library.

 For some time before his death, Rutherford had a small hernia, which he neglected to have repaired, and it eventually became strangulated, rendering him violently ill.
-He had an emergency operation in London, but died in Cambridge four days later, on 19 October 1937, at the age of 66, of what physicians termed "intestinal paralysis."
+He had an emergency operation in London, but died in Cambridge four days later, on 19 October 1937, at the age of 66, of what physicians termed "intestinal paralysis".
 After cremation at Golders Green Crematorium, he was given the high honour of burial in Westminster Abbey, near Isaac Newton, Charles Darwin, and other illustrious British scientists.